Please read below and agree to guidelines before submitting.

 Troop Meeting Size:

-- If you have a large troop, stay connected while you wait for a safe time for everyone to gather.
+- If you have a large troop that would exceed 50 girls and adults, stay connected while you wait for a safe time for everyone to gather.
 Large troops are wonderful, so stay together!
 Some ideas include hosting virtual troop meetings or gather up in smaller groups such as grade-level groups, patrols, or groups of girls with a particular badge they’d like to work on.

 It is further recommended that all Troop Helpers who will be hosting troop meetings or leading activities complete the "Let's Be Girl-Led" webinar to equip them for working with the troop.
 Meeting in a residence is considered the primary meeting location and does not require a first aid/CPR trained adult.
 This is true even if meeting in more than one residence to accommodate group size.
 When meeting in public spaces such as parks, libraries, etc if not listed officially as the troop meeting location it would be not considered the troops primary meeting location and would fall within the description for troop field trips requiring one first/aid CPR certified adult.